lschmid83/Dragon-Island/README.md

 1. Run exclipse.exe as an Administrator
 1. Open Window -> Android SDK Manager
 2. Make sure to uncheck any existing API libraries
-3. Check the option next to the Android 4.2.2 (API 17) SDK
+3. Check the option next to the Android 4.2.2 (API 17) SDK and expand the node to see packages
+4. Deselect all System Images except for ARM EABI v7a System Image
-4. Click Install packages...
+5. Click Install packages...

 Import the project DragonIsland-Android using the same instructions above.